Theory of non-linear diffusion with a physical gapped mode: Correlation function in classical and quantum limits

 \textit{Note that the above averages are over background thermodynamic fluctuations, the so-called noise fields.} In the absence of correlation at non-zero distances, the equal-time correlation functions reduce to those being familiar from thermodynamics.
 The initial boundary condition is then the vanishing of the equal-time correlation function of the $n$ and $\textbf{J}$ together with

-Let us define $\langle \delta n_{\omega \textbf{k}}\delta n_{\omega' \textbf{k}'}\rangle=\,(2\pi)^4\delta(\omega+\omega')\delta(\textbf{k}+\textbf{k}')\big(\delta n^2\big)_{\omega\textbf{k}}$.
+Let us define $\langle n_{\omega \textbf{k}} n_{\omega' \textbf{k}'}\rangle=\,(2\pi)^4\delta(\omega+\omega')\delta(\textbf{k}+\textbf{k}')\langle nn\rangle_{\omega\textbf{k}}$.
 Then by a one-sided Fourier transformation with respect to time and complete transformation with respect to spatial coordinates, equations \eqref{coupled_correlations} simplify to

-where $\big(\delta n^2\big)_{\omega\textbf{k}}^{(+)}=\,\int_0^{+\infty}dt\int\langle \delta n(t,\textbf{x}) \delta n(0,\textbf{0})\rangle e^{-i (\textbf{k}\cdot\textbf{x}-\omega t)}\,d^3\text{x}$.
+where $\langle nn\rangle_{\omega\textbf{k}}^{(+)}=\,\int_0^{+\infty}dt\int\langle n(t,\textbf{x}) n(0,\textbf{0})\rangle e^{-i (\textbf{k}\cdot\textbf{x}-\omega t)}\,d^3\text{x}$.
 The correlation function then reads

-Note that the above first equality is the quantum mechanical version of the relation between the correlation function and its one-sided Fourier transform~\cite{Landau:1980mil}.
+Note that the above first equality is the quantum mechanical version of the relation between the correlation function and its one-sided Fourier transform~\cite{landau2013statistical}.
 Since we want to add a UV regulator to the diffusion theory, $\omega$ can be of order of $T$ and consequently the presence of such quantum effects are inevitable.
-In the classical limit $\omega\ll T$, and then the expression $\left(\frac{\omega}{2T}\right)\coth\left(\frac{\omega}{2T}\right)$ reduces to unity \footnote{Furthermore, in the limit $\tau \omega \ll1$, equation \eqref{correlation} matches the famous \textit{diffusion} case, while for small momentum limit $D \textbf{k}^2/\omega \ll1$, it gives rise to \textit{Drude} result \cite{Glorioso:2022poi}.}.
+In the classical limit $\omega\ll T$, and then the expression $\left(\frac{\omega}{2T}\right)\coth\left(\frac{\omega}{2T}\right)$ reduces to unity.
 Deviations from the classical limit may be written as